What Does a Day at Work Look Like for A BlueSprig BCBA?

 Day-to-day Tasks

-There are a variety of different responsibilities that a BCBA participates in as part of a day in the life.
-These tasks range from creating treatment plans, working with families to set goals for their clients, supporting and training families to be an active part of their child’s treatment, and observing Behavioral Technicians (BTs) and Registered Behavioral Technicians (RBTs) while they work one-on-one with clients.
+During the typical day, every BCBA is responsible for a variety of different tasks.
+These duties range from creating treatment plans, working with families to set goals for their clients, supporting and training families to be an active part of their child’s treatment, and observing Behavior Technicians (BTs) and Registered Behavior Technicians (RBTs) while they work one-on-one with clients.

 Assessments